 The Kangal, also called the Anatolian shepherd, is highly protective and loyal, often being used for security or protective purposes.
 But owners must take great care in the training of their smart, defensive, and independent Kangal.
 When properly trained and under the care of an experienced owner, the shepherd is friendly and good with children.

-7 Different Types
+Different Types of Kangal

 Some American-bred Kangals are descended from the first two dogs brought to the United States in the late 1960s.
 The story is that a United States Navy lieutenant who had been stationed in Turkey brought dogs Zorba and Peki home with him.
 They had their first litter in 1970.
 Shortly thereafter, a breed club was formed.
-But since the 1980s, buyers seeking Kangals more often import the breed from Turkey where the dog has lived since the 12th century.
+But since the 1980s, buyers seeking Kangals more often import the breed from Turkey, where the dog has lived since the 12th century.

-Kangal breeders from multiple nations have long fought each other over who truly has pure-bred lines.
-Much of this in-fighting comes from Americans breeding the dogs without a clear understanding of the dog’s storied history or regional Turkish shepherd dog varieties.
+Kangal breeders from multiple nations have long fought each other over who truly has purebred lines.
+Much of this infighting comes from Americans breeding the dogs without a clear understanding of the dog’s storied history or regional Turkish shepherd dog varieties.

 For example, American dogs called Kangals sometimes have long hair, different coat colors, and color patterns.
 But Turkish breeders stand by the dog’s thousands of years of history as a short-haired breed with a specific coat appearance.
 In fact, many American importers have diluted the U.S.-based Kangal bloodline by importing dogs mixed with the Akbash shepherd from a nearby region of Turkey.